Betti Numbers of Curves and Multiple-Point Loci: Introduction

-One sees from Noether--Babbage--Petri's result that the first nontrivial Betti number $b_{1,1}(C,\omega_C)$ carries interesting geometric information.
-It is natural to ask what can be said about the remaining Betti numbers.
-As we explain below, the \emph{last} Betti number $b_{i,1}(C,\omega_C)$ in the linear strand is the most interesting of all these invariants.
-Moreover, the loci of curves $C$ where this extremal Betti number is kept constant are very interesting from the point of view of moduli theory.
-These loci turn out to be closely related to \emph{multiple point loci}, a fertile topic of research within intersection theory, \cite{kleiman}.
-This connects the study of syzygies with the enumerative geometry of Hurwitz cycles in $\mathcal{M}_g$, see e.g.\ \cite{faber-pand}.
-3pt

-Thanks to the combined work of Green, Teixidor i Bigas, Voisin and Aprodu, one knows precisely which invariants $b_{i,j}(C,\omega_C)$ are nonzero for a general curve $C$ of gonality $k$, see \cite{green-koszul}, \cite{montserrat}, \cite{V1}, \cite{V2}, \cite{aprodu-remarks}.
-Let $C$ be a curve of genus $g$ and gonality $k$, satisfying the following linear growth condition on the dimension of the moduli space of linear series of dimension two: The shape of the Betti tables of such a canonical curve, i.e.\ the table with $(i,j)^{th}$ entry $b_{j,i}(C,\omega_C)$, is illustrated in Figure \ref{betti-canonical} below.
+It is natural to ask what geometric information is contained within the remaining Betti numbers.
+Thanks to the combined work of many authors, one knows precisely which of the $b_{i,j}:=b_{i,j}(C,\omega_C)$ are nonzero for a curve of gonality $k$ under a specific generality hypothesis, \cite{V1}, \cite{V2}, \cite{aprodu-remarks}.
+By Koszul duality \cite{green-koszul}, it suffices to consider the \emph{linear} Betti numbers Suppose that the curve $C$ has gonality $k$ and satisfies a \emph{linear growth} condition on the dimension of the moduli space of linear series of projective dimension one, \cite{aprodu-remarks}.
+Then $b_{p,1} \neq 0$ if and only if $1 \leq p \leq g-k$, \cite{aprodu-remarks}.